Why This Guide Exists

 I am going to organize this Muslim Guardianship guide by describing several relatively common planning scenarios and propose solutions for each of them.
 The point though is that whatever “block” you and your spouse may be going through, there is typically going to be some solution that will help you get a plan done.
 It may not be 100% perfect, but it is probably going to be far better than doing nothing at all.
 Doing an Islamic Estate Plan is better than not doing one.

 Muslim Guardianship: How we name them

 In general, you name guardians for your minor children in the last will.
 We do not name guardians in living trusts or powers of attorney.
 In many states, including places like California, you can include guardians for minor children in a separate document.
 A ” Nomination of guardian form” is an example.
-I have a free template that provides for guardianship available in our Islamic Estate Planning resource guide, available at no cost.
+I have a template that provides for guardianship available in our Islamic Estate Planning resource guide, you can download here.

 Who We Name

 The vast majority of people will name parents and siblings as guardians for their minor children.
 In some cases, couples will name very close friends who can also fill this role well.